 Skip to main content

-Personal Access Tokens (PATs) are used to automate actions on behalf a user.
-PATs are linked to your user, and cannot have more permission then your user.
-However, a PAT has its own permissions, which can be used to limit what the PAT is allowed to do.
-For example, you could create a read only PAT to monitor transactions in your wallet, without having to reduce the permisison of your user.
-Since PATs are tied to a user, if the user leaves your company, the PAT would be deactived at the same time as the user.
+Personal Access Tokens (PATs) are used to automate actions on behalf of a user.
+PATs are linked to your user.
+The effective permissions of a PAT are always the intersection of the user’s permissions and the token’s own permissions, enforced on every request.
+This means you can create a read-only PAT to monitor transactions in your wallet without reducing the permissions of your user.
+Since PATs are tied to a user, if the user is deactivated, all their PATs stop working (the backend validates the user’s active status on every request).
+Reactivating the user restores PAT access.
 Because of this, PATs are not meant to be used for server tasks.
-If you have a long lived task, it is recommended that you use a Service Account instead, as Service Accounts are not tied to a specific user.
-This also means that a Service Account can have different permissions from the user that created the Service Account, giving you the ability to limit user permissions without effecting server tasks.
+If you have a long-lived task, it is recommended that you use a Service Account instead, as Service Accounts are not tied to a specific user.
+This also means that a Service Account can have different permissions from the user that created the Service Account, giving you the ability to limit user permissions without affecting server tasks.

 Personal Access Token object